 And the stormy nights

 This is the one-two punch that slays me every single time.
-It could be a Dickinson reference in the first line but I don't think so, meaning we've got another pop allusion, this time to Kate Bush (which makes you revisit the first line: perhaps someone in Alphabeat would like arty-farty after all).
+It could be a Bronte reference in the first line but I don't think so, meaning we've got another pop allusion, this time to Kate Bush (which makes you revisit the first line: perhaps someone in Alphabeat would like arty-farty after all).
 And then we have the stormy nights.
 No verb, just minimalist description.
 Amazing.

 You give me 10,000 nights of thunder